 New services, new employees, mergers, and acquisitions can introduce new sending sources at any time.
 A marketing team signs up for a new campaign tool.
 An HR department starts using a new recruiting platform.
 Each of these can start sending mail as your domain without proper authentication.
 Keep monitoring.

-Pre-reject checklist
+Pre-enforcement checklist

-• DKIM alignment is confirmed for every ESP.
-The DKIM d= value matches your From domain
+p=reject.
+Do not rely solely on SPF in that case. - DKIM alignment is confirmed for every ESP.
+The DKIM

-• All stakeholders have been notified: marketing, HR, customer support, IT, finance, and any team that sends email externally
+- All stakeholders have been notified: marketing, HR, customer support, IT, finance, and any team that sends email externally.

 Use the DMARCTrust DMARC checker to verify your current record and authentication status before making the change.